djbohl/djbohl/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on 3D and ar.
+- 🔭 I’m currently working on building some projects for my portfolio
-- 🌱 I’m currently learning python and c#.
+- 🌱 I’m currently learning java
-- 🤔 I'm looking to learn as much as possible about the future of technology.
 - ⚡ Fun fact I 🤍☕ > 🐈 > 💻 > 🎨 > 🥾⛰️